ISO 13485 Medical Device Design Records

 The DHF needs to be well organized and available to all project team members.

 DHFs are large documents.
 Recording information manually can be time consuming and can cause issues with organization.
-We recommend that you consider having an electronic version, it will both keep the DHF better organized and also safe if it is uploaded to a cloud-based system.

 Keep the DHF separate from your project file and other documents.
 You want to stay well organized.